chemodun/X4-XMLDiffAndPatch/README.md

 If you have any issues with the tool, please create an issue in the [issues page](https://github.com/chemodun/x4_XMLDiffAndPatch/issues).
 Will be highly appreciated if you will provide a version of used tool and XMLDiff.log or XMLPatch.log file respectively to the tool.
-To create such debug file please use the `--log-to-file` option.
+To create such debug file please use the `--log-to-file` option with `debug` level.

 ## License

 There is a MIT license for this tool.
 You can find it in the [LICENSE](LICENSE) file.

+## Credits

+Special thanks to [Duncaroos](https://forum.egosoft.com/memberlist.php?mode=viewprofile&u=419622) for the patience, testing, and valuable feedback.

+## Additional links

+There is a topic on the [EGOSOFT forum](https://forum.egosoft.com/viewtopic.php?t=468623), related to this toolset.

+## Antivirus scanning

+Please be aware - each release archive has an appropriate link to the [VirusTotal](https://www.virustotal.com).
+Follow the link to be sure that the archive is safe.

 ## Changelog